SeanNesdoly/eliza/README.md

 ### Running the Eliza chatbot in terminal-mode

 Alternatively, the Eliza chatbot can be run in a **terminal-mode**.
-In this mode, user input is accepted from the standard input (**stdin**) instead of from a file.
-To enter this mode, enter the following commands:
+In this mode, user input is accepted from the standard input stream (**stdin**) instead of from a file.

 *To run the code on a unix environment in terminal-mode:*